Threat Detection Policies

 Custom policies can be created in three ways:

-• Converting a Default managed policy to Custom
+• Convert a Default managed policy to Custom

-• Converting a Managed Ruleset policy to Custom
+• Convert a Managed Ruleset policy to Custom

 Attributes

 Custom policies cannot be updated by the Sysdig Threat Research team.
-If/when Sysdig creates new rules, the user must apply them to custom policies themselves.
+You must manually apply new rules to custom policies.

 Review the Runtime Policies List